Taiko2k/GTK4PythonTutorial/README.md

 # Taiko's GTK4 Python tutorial

 Wanna make apps for Linux but not sure how to start with GTK?
 This guide will hopefully help!
-The intent is to show you how to do common things with basic code examples so that you can get up and running making your own GTK app quickly.
+The intent is to show you how to do some common things with basic code examples so that you can get up and running making your own GTK app quickly.

 Ultimately you want to be able to refer to the official documentation [here](https://docs.gtk.org/gtk4/) yourself.
-But it can be hard getting started without an initial understanding of what you're supposed to do and how you do things.
-The code examples here should help.
+But I find it can be hard getting started without an initial understanding of how to do things.
+The code examples here should hopefully help.

 How to use this tutorial: You can either follow along or just use it to refer to specific examples.

-Prerequisite: You have learnt the basics of Python.
+Prerequisites: You have learnt the basics of Python.
 Ideally have some idea of how classes work.
+You will also need the following packages installed on your system: GTK4, PyGObject and Libadwaita.

 Topics covered:

  - A basic GTK window
  - Widgets: Button, check button, switch, slider
  - Layout: Box layout
- - Adding a custom header bar
+ - Adding a header bar
  - Showing an open file dialog
- - Adding a menu button with a menu
+ - Adding a menu-button with a menu
  - Custom drawing with Cairo
  - Handling mouse input
  - Setting the cursor
  - Setting dark colour theme
+ - Spacing and padding
  - Custom drawing with Snapshot

 For beginners, I suggest walking through each example and try to understand what each line is doing.
 I also recommend taking a look at the docs for each widget.